Indo-Pak WC match will inspire girls across the border to take up cricket: Bismah | Sports-Games

 ''The journey from childbirth to getting here had its fair share of difficulties, as I had to start from scratch to regain my fitness.
 Women don’t often return to sports or continue their professional careers after getting married or childbirth.

-''I spent a lot of time doing strength and conditioning sessions at the National High-Performance Centre in Lahore.''
+''I spent a lot of time doing strength and conditioning sessions at the National High Performance Centre in Lahore.''
+PTI MJ BS BS BS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)